Burqa: Salafi views

-According to the Salafi point of view, it is obligatory (fard) for a woman to cover her entire body when in public or in presence of non-mahram (i.e men who aren't their husbands and intermediate family) men.
+According to the Salafi point of view, it is obligatory (fard) for a woman to cover her entire body when in public or in presence of non-mahram (i.e men who are not their husbands and intermediate family) men.
 Some interpretations say that a veil is not compulsory in front of blind men.

 The Salafi scholar Muhammad Nasiruddin al-Albani wrote a book expounding his view that the face veil is not a binding obligation upon Muslim women, while he was a teacher at Islamic University of Madinah.
 His opponents within the Saudi establishment ensured that his contract with the university was allowed to lapse without renewal.

 Reasons for wearing

 Reasons for wearing a burqa vary.
 A woman may choose to wear it to express her piety, modesty, political views, and cultural views among other reasons.
 A woman may also wear a burqa on being required to do so by law, such as in the case of Afghanistan during the first period of Taliban rule.

+The burqa has also been worn in protest.
+On 17 August 2017, Australian Senator Pauline Hanson wore a burqa, which she claimed "oppresses women", into the Senate, in protest after not getting permission to introduce a bill to ban the burqa and face coverings.
+Attorney-General George Brandis got a standing ovation from Labor and Greens senators after he gave an "emotional" speech saying to Hanson: "To ridicule that community, to drive it into a corner, to mock its religious garments is an appalling thing to do."
+Hanson wore a burqa into the Australian Senate chamber for the second time on 24 November 2025, again calling for a ban on the garment, drawing condemnation from all other parties in the Senate.